How to Survive Hurricane Season on Vacation

 Hurricane season ~ When and What

 The Atlantic Hurricane Season runs from June 1 – November 30.
 This will include everything on the Atlantic Coast, the Bahamas, Bermuda, the Caribbean, etc. So, if you are planning a trip anywhere near the East Coast or Gulf Coast for the Summer, you should probably be aware of this!
-The key to survive hurricane season on vacation is to be aware and informed!
+The key to surviving hurricane season on vacation is to be aware and informed!